Atlas (1961 film): Development

-With the massive international popularity of Hercules, Roger Corman thought he would make his own entry in the sword and sandal genre with a film shot in Greece instead of Italy.
+He decided since he was in Europe he might as well make a movie.
+With the massive international popularity of Hercules, Corman thought he would make his own entry in the sword and sandal genre with a film shot in Greece instead of Italy.

 Corman's original plan was for an epic film in wide screen and colour to be released initially on a roadshow circuit by his Filmgroup organisation instead of Filmgroup's usual black and white double features.
-Corman used two actors he had made several films with, Michael Forest and Frank Wolff.

 Independent producer Vion Papamichelis agreed to put up half the budget, around $40,000.
 Corman hired Charles Griffith, who was living in Tel Aviv, and gave him four weeks to write the script.
-Griffith went on to work as production manager, assistant director, writer and extra on the film.
+Griffith recalls: